Home Alone: The Holiday Heist: Plot

 As an ongoing snowstorm worsens, Curtis and Catherine are forced to stay at the Christmas party, worrying about their kids at home.
 With Alexis locked behind the safe, Finn goes shopping for supplies at a hardware store to break her out, only being able to afford string.
 After stumbling across Sinclair, he overhears the trio discuss plans to break into his house.
 Rushing home, Finn tells his online friend Simon (Bill Turnbull) about the situation.
-Finn sets up numerous booby traps around the house, including ice on the patio (a trap from the original film), a snow blower blowing marbles in the garage, a carton full of tar, a coal-filled stocking, some nasty-tasting gingerbread cookies, and cotton balls and flour flying out of the sink.
-The thieves are forced to go through the booby traps, getting injured as they do so, with the glamorous Jessica getting covered in tar.
+Finn sets up numerous booby traps around the house.
+The thieves are forced to go through the booby traps, being injured as they do so, with the glamorous Jessica getting covered in tar.
 Soon enough, Curtis and Catherine are able to drive home.
 Using Finn's gamertag and his parents' credit card details, a concerned Simon contacts them to warn about the danger their kids are in, but they suspect him and call the police on him instead.

-Back at the house, Sinclair, Jessica, and Hughes capture Finn and detain him in the Suburban.
+Back at the house, Sinclair, Jessica, and Hughes capture Finn and detain him in their SUV.
 Sinclair and Hughes go to open the safe.
 Mason, however, saves Finn by throwing snowballs at the leather-clad Jessica, who is now very disheveled.
 She is eventually knocked out by the snowballs.

 Meanwhile, Sinclair and Hughes gain entry to the safe, finding the painting and Alexis, who threatens to destroy it.
 Finn flees and frees Alexis while triggering the trap that locks the duo in the basement, which is seen on Simon's television by the police officers who detained him.
-With Jessica encased inside a snowman by Mason, the police arrive to arrest the intruders.
+With Mason having encased Jessica up to her neck within a headless snowman, the police arrive to arrest the intruders.
 The family receives four museum passes and $30,000 as a reward for capturing the fugitives and recovering the painting.
 As an apology, Finn's parents send Simon a plane ticket to return home and spend Christmas with his family.